luc-ass/homebridge-evohome/README.md

 Insatllation via NPM:

-1. Install homebridge using: ´npm install -g homebridge´
+1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using ´npm install -g homebridge-evohome´
+2. Install this plugin using `npm install -g homebridge-evohome`
 3. Update your configuration file.
 See sample-config below for a sample.

 # Configuration